scalaz/scalaz/ztest/src/main/tut/docs/02-A-First-Example.md

 }
 ```

-To run this type of test suite using the default ztest runner, just
+To run this type of test suite using the default scalaz.test runner, just
 call `.run` and then `unsafePerformIO`.

 ```tut:book